 You can contact the manufacturer through the contact details available on their website or by connecting to the distributor from whom you made the initial purchase.

-Distributors are also aware of recall items by the company and will provide complete assistance.
+Distributors are also aware of items recalled by the company and will provide complete assistance.

-To help you quickly find the company detail, I created the table below with all the necessary information you need to get in touch with the company.
+To help you quickly find the company details, I created the table below with all the necessary information you need to get in touch with the company.

 Company Name Email / Number Contact Email